Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm/Study Guide.md

 - FIRST(a):  set of terminals that begins sterings derived from a. if a is epsilon or generates epsilon, then epsilon is also in FIRST(a)
 	![[Pasted image 20250930052505.png]]

-- FOLLOW(a): Set of terminals that can immediatly follow A in a sentinial form.
+- FOLLOW(a): Set of terminals that can immediately follow A in a sentenial form.
 ### Study Guide
 ![[Pasted image 20250929190113.png]]